 Buy large, thermal, reusable lunch bags (dollar store) and take your lunch to work or wherever, saving you about $10/meal if not more at a restaurant!
-A bun, with 3-5 slices of meat, a slice of cheese, a slice of tomato and/or cucumber and condiments (mustard, mayo, etc) added to a few pickles, baby carrots, and a yogurt cup is a great lunch for many!
+A bun, with 3-5 slices of meat, a slice of cheese, a slice of tomato and/or cucumber and condiments (mustard, mayo, etc) added to a few pickles, baby carrots, and a yogourt cup is a great lunch for many!
 A step farther is to throw in a homemade baggie of nuts, dried fruits and a few chocolate chips even for munching at afternoon coffee break!
 Don't forget a muffin for morning coffee break too if you normally eat at all breaks anyway!
 Small reusable freezer cold packs are great for packing around food to go, especially to keep many foods cold at the same time (only 2 for $1 at Dollar Tree).

 Always carry a water bottle, (make sure tops they don’t leak when they fall over) everywhere you go!
 You can refill these almost everywhere as well for free with tap water!
 It’s cheaper than buying water and helps reduce environmental waste as well!
 You can also get flavor drops or crystals in to-go packets to add for extra flavor as opposed to pop!